humont/Rainier/Technotes/SystemTableOrganization.markdown

 ## Search Paths: system.paths

 This provides paths to use when resolving an address, in search order.
-For instance, @system.verbs and @system.constants are included, so you can refer to `file.readWholeFile` instead of having to type `system.verbs.file.readWholeFile`.
+Importantly, @system.verbs and @system.constants are included, so you can refer to `file.readWholeFile` instead of having to type `system.verbs.file.readWholeFile`.
+You can refer to `httpResultCode.ok` instead of `system.constants.httpResultCode.ok`, etc.

 The list looks like this: